 The idea in this example is the same as in the previous one.
 To search for a cell whose content ends with a particular word or letters, prefix the word or letters with the asterisk (*) wildcard symbol.

-Example 3 – Search for a cell containing specific words or characters
+Example 3 – Search for a cell containing specific letters

 The VLOOKUP wildcard can also help you search for cells that contain a particular letter or letters in-between the content.
 Consider the first column in the example below:

-You notice that the product code column contains codes which all has the same prefix and suffix.
+You notice that the product code column contains codes that all have the same prefix and suffix.
 However, the numerical values between the codes differ for each product.

 Our goal here is to find a product by using only the numerical values between the codes and retrieve the unit price for that product.
 So, let’s assume you want to look up a product with a product code that has 005 between the code.